PeerChristensen/AzureACI-CICD-Template/README.md

 ## Description

-This is a template repo that nay serve as a starting point for new workflows based on R scripts and allow for the migration of current jobs to Azure.
+This is a template repo that nay serve as a starting point for new workflows based on R scripts and allow for the migration of applications to Azure.
 With very little configuration, the continuous integration and deployment of containerised R code is easily automated.

 The CICD pipline does the following:
 1. Deploy a container registry
 2. Build a Docker image running the provided R script
 3. Push the image to the registry

-Commits to 'main' trigger a pipeline run.
+Commits to 'main' triggers a workflow run that deploys a container image for testing.
 It may also be triggered manually.

+A second workflow deploying a container instance for production use may be triggered manually.

 ## Getting started